top of page

 Why Does this Dynamic Develop?

-Addressing the anxious-avoidant trap requires strategies that help both partners understand their own attachment styles, communicate more effectively, and build a more secure relationship.
+The relationship can improve if both partners understand their own attachment styles, communicate more effectively, and build a more secure relationship.
 Some strategies include:

 Deepen self-awareness by understanding the roots.
 Your attachment style often originates from early experiences.
-Reflect on childhood relationships—were your caregivers consistently available, or did you face uncertainty?
+Reflect on childhood relationships.
+Were your caregivers consistently available, or did you face uncertainty?
 Recognizing these influences can help you see why you might fear abandonment or crave constant reassurance today in your romantic relationship.

 Insight can be fostered through mindfulness practices like non-judgmental observation, body awareness or journaling.
 Sometimes, your body responds before your mind is aware of an implicit memory.
 Noticing tension or a racing heart in certain interactions might be the doorway to understanding these feelings.
 When a familiar trigger arises, try to notice the sensation and the thought patterns linked to it.